top of page

 One of the key factors in filler migration is the type of filler used.
 There are several types of fillers available, and each one has different properties.
 For example:

-• Hyaluronic Acid Fillers: These are the most common type and are known for their versatility and reversibility.
+• Hyaluronic Acid Fillers: These are the most common type, known for their versatility and reversibility.
 They integrate well with the skin but may migrate if injected too superficially.

-• Calcium Hydroxylapatite Fillers: These fillers provide a firmer and more permanent solution.
+• Calcium Hydroxyapatite Fillers: These fillers provide a firmer and more permanent solution.
 They have a higher risk of migration if not injected correctly.

 • Poly-L-lactic Acid Fillers: Often used for deeper volume restoration, these fillers can migrate if the technique misses the intended area.

-When considering fillers, it's essential to discuss the options with a qualified professional who can recommend the best product for your desired outcome.
+When considering fillers, discussing options with a qualified professional is essential.
+They can recommend the best product for your desired outcome.

 Eye-level view of a consultation between a client and a dermatologist

-How the filler is injected plays a crucial role in the prevention of migration.
+How the filler is injected plays a crucial role in preventing migration.
 A skilled injector will consider several factors:

 1. Injection Depth: Injecting too superficially can increase the risk of migration.
-A professional should assess the structure of your skin and choose the appropriate depth.
+A professional should assess your skin structure and choose the appropriate depth.

 2. Injection Technique: Techniques like "microcannula" can reduce the risk of migration.
-This method uses a blunt-tipped cannula instead of a sharp needle, which can minimize trauma to the tissue and promote more uniform placement.
+This method uses a blunt-tipped cannula instead of a sharp needle.
+It can minimize trauma to the tissue and promote more uniform placement.

 3. Amount of Product Used: Using too much filler in a single session can increase the risk of migration.
 A conservative approach is often more effective in achieving natural-looking results.